-R # Time VRF Violation Severity Levels (CIP-010-2) Horizon n Lower VSL Moderate VSL High VSL Severe VSL assessment on one of its applicable BES Cyber Systems.(3.2) OR The Responsible Entity has implemented and documented one or more vulnerability assessment processes for each of its applicable BES Cyber Systems, but did not perform the active vulnerability assessment in a manner that models an existing baseline configuration of its applicable BES Cyber Systems.
+R# Time VRF Violation Severity Levels (CIP-010-3) Horizon Lower VSL Moderate VSL High VSL Severe VSL assessment on one of its applicable BES Cyber Systems.(3.2) OR The Responsible Entity has implemented and documented one or more vulnerability assessment processes for each of its applicable BES Cyber Systems, but did not perform the active vulnerability assessment in a manner that models an existing baseline configuration of its applicable BES Cyber Systems.
 (3.3) OR The Responsible Entity has implemented one or more documented

-R # Time VRF Violation Severity Levels (CIP-010-2) Horizon Lower VSL Moderate VSL High VSL Severe VSL vulnerability assessment processes for each of its applicable BES Cyber Systems, but has not documented the results of the vulnerability assessments, the action plans to remediate or mitigate vulnerabilities identified in the assessments, the planned date of completion of the action plan, and the execution status of the mitigation plans.
+R# # Time Horizon VRF Violation Severity Levels (CIP-010-3) n Lower VSL Moderate VSL High VSL Severe VSL vulnerability assessment processes for each of its applicable BES Cyber Systems, but has not documented the results of the vulnerability assessments, the action plans to remediate or mitigate vulnerabilities identified in the assessments, the planned date of completion of the action plan, and the execution status of the mitigation plans.
 (3.4) R4 Long-term Planning and Operations Planning Medium The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to The Responsible Entity failed to document or implement one or more plan(s) for Transient Cyber Assets and

-R # Time VRF Violation Severity Levels (CIP-010-2) Horizon Lower VSL Moderate VSL High VSL Severe VSL manage its Transient Cyber Asset(s) according to CIP-010-2, Requirement R4, Attachment 1, Section 1.1.
-(R4) implement the Removable Media sections according to CIP-010-2, Requirement R4, Attachment 1, Section 3.
-(R4) authorize its Transient Cyber Asset(s) according to CIP-010-2, Requirement R4, Attachment 1, Section 1.2.
-(R4) Removable Media according to CIP-010- 2, Requirement R4.
-(R4) OR OR OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to document the Removable Media sections according to CIP-010-2, Requirement R4, Attachment 1, Section 3.
-(R4) OR The Responsible Entity documented its plan(s) for The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media plan, but failed to document mitigation of software vulnerabilities, mitigation for the introduction of malicious code, or mitigation of the risk of unauthorized use for Transient Cyber Assets managed by the Responsible Entity according to The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to implement mitigation of software vulnerabilities, mitigation for the introduction of malicious code, or mitigation of the risk of unauthorized use for Transient Cyber Assets managed by the Responsible
+Horizon Time VRF Violation Severity Levels (CIP-010-3) Horizon HOHZOH Lower VSL Moderate VSL High VSL Severe VSL manage its Transient Cyber Asset(s) according to CIP-010-3, Requirement R4, Attachment 1, Section 1.1.
+(R4) implement the Removable Media sections according to CIP-010-3, Requirement R4, Attachment 1, Section 3.
+(R4) authorize its Transient Cyber Asset(s) according to CIP-010-3, Requirement R4, Attachment 1, Section 1.2.
+(R4) Removable Media according to CIP-010- 3, Requirement R4.
+(R4) The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to document the Removable Media sections according to CIP-010-3, Requirement R4, Attachment 1, Section 3.
+(R4) OR The Responsible Entity documented The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media plan, but failed to document mitigation of software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets managed by the Responsible Entity according to CIP-010-3, The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to implement mitigation of software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets managed by the Responsible Entity according to